 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 Mailchimp launched in 2001 as an email marketing service and has since become an all-in-one marketing platform.
 It offers email marketing, CRM, landing pages, opt-in forms, social posting, file hosting, and ad capabilities.
-Furthermore, it provides transactional email through Mandrill, which is ideal for sending data-driven emails, including targeted e-commerce and personalized one-to-one messages.
+Furthermore, it provides transactional email services through Mandrill, which is ideal for sending data-driven, ecommerce, and personalized messages.

 By all accounts, Mailchimp is a successful SaaS company.
-It has millions of active customers and generates hundreds of millions in sales.
-A lot of growth has come from its freemium model, which enables users to access basic features, for example, the ability to maintain 2,000 contacts and send up to 10,000 emails monthly.
-Future developments will likely include more e-commerce tools after its acquisition of LemonStand, a former Shopify competitor.
+It has millions of active customers and generates millions in sales.
+Much of its growth has come from its freemium model, which enables users to access basic features for free.
+For example, users can send up to 10,000 monthly.
+Future developments will likely include more ecommerce tools due to its acquisition of LemonStand, a former Shopify competitor.

 For all that Mailchimp is, it has a spotty record regarding how it handles business relationships and current events.
 In the Mailchimp-Shopify spat, Mailchimp’s response was bizarre.
 They said, “We made this decision because Shopify released updated terms that would negatively impact our business and put our users at risk.”
-Mailchimp is not that much different than many companies that partner with Shopify.
+However, Mailchimp is like many companies that partner with Shopify.
 If Shopify’s partners were at risk, others alongside Mailchimp would bail, which isn’t happening.
-More likely, Mailchimp’s increasing foray into e-commerce led to them compromising its Shopify app.
-As Shopify states, “Over the past 18 months, Shopify has had growing concerns about Mailchimp’s app because of the poor merchant experience and their refusal to respect our Partner Program Agreement.
+Mailchimp’s increasing foray into ecommerce was likely the catalyst for terminating its Shopify app.
+Shopify’s perspective was much different.
+It stated, “Over the past 18 months, Shopify has had growing concerns about Mailchimp’s app because of the poor merchant experience and their refusal to respect our Partner Program Agreement.
 Our terms require app partners to share all important data back to the merchant using Shopify’s API to help them run their businesses.”

 Mailchimp is a follower, not a leader.
 How can you predict what controversial move Mailchimp will make next?
 Watch what the big players do.
 After Facebook, Google, and Twitter banned cryptocurrency-related ads, Mailchimp followed.
 Ironically, Facebook now has a cryptocurrency of its own.
 Mailchimp banned Alex Jones only after Apple, Spotify, Facebook, YouTube, Pinterest, and LinkedIn did.
-(Why Mailchimp felt the need to call out Jones in anyone’s guess.)
 In its latest move, the chimps have jumped on the misinformation bandwagon to ban anti-vaccination info.
 What’s more, it followed Facebook and Amazon.
-Consistently taking reactionary positions puts Mailchimp in a negative light and demonstrates a lack of leadership.
+Mailchimp’s reactionary behavior puts it in a negative light and demonstrates a lack of leadership.
+It also creates worry for its users.

 Mailchimp Affiliate Program